 Both Janome and Juki have tons of computerized sewing machine options to choose from.
-However, Juki offers the most sophisticated and advanced computerized machines, while the Janome ones are more geared towards being a combination of functional and beginner-friendly option.
+However, Juki offers the most sophisticated and advanced computerized machines, while the Janome ones are more geared towards being a combination of functional and beginner-friendly options.

 Heavy Duty Sewing Machines

 As we have already discussed above, there’s barely any competition to Juki when it comes to heavy-duty sewing machines, not only from Janome but from all the other brands out there for that matter.

 Their machines come with an incredible amount of power and speed, which help professional sewers tackle the most challenging of tasks like a breeze.

 Quilting Sewing Machines

 Juki certainly has a big upper hand here too as many of its popular models are designed for both sewing and quilting, and do a great job at that.

 Janome has a good few options too.
-In fact, if you’re a beginner or looking for a more budget-friendly quilting option, then the Janome 3160QDC and Janome 4120QDC are a couple great options, especially considering that they also include a quilting kit that makes things much easier for beginner quilters.
+In fact, if you’re a beginner or looking for a more budget-friendly quilting option, then the Janome 3160QDC and Janome 4120QDC are a couple of great options, especially considering that they also include a quilting kit that makes things much easier for beginner quilters.

-Juki emerges a clear winner again here.
+Juki emerges as a clear winner again here.
 It offers some of the best sergers at a great price and has a larger variety than Janome.

 As a matter of fact, the top two sergers on our list of the best sergers are taken by Juki machines.

-However, Janome manages to offer a couple good options as well, but again they are more beginner-friendly than being more functional than the Juki ones.
+However, Janome manages to offer a couple of good options as well, but again they are more beginner-friendly than being more functional than the Juki ones.

 A Final Word

 Who won the battle between Juki vs Janome Sewing Machine Comparison?
 If you have carefully gone through the detailed analysis we shared above about these two brands, you have probably come to the conclusion that Juki has a clear edge over Janome in many important areas.

 However, when you’re talking budget and beginner-friendliness, a Juki doesn’t even manage to be any competition to Janome as the latter offers some of the most affordable and beginner-friendly sewing machines without compromising on the functionality at all.